walt-mutschler/second-street-promotion/readme.txt

 = I cannot activate the Second Street Plugin.
 What should I do? =

-If you are having problems activating your plugin, please contact Second Street's [Support Department](http://affiliatesupport@secondstreet.com) to ask for help.
+If you are having problems activating your plugin, please contact Second Street's [Support Department](secondstreet-support@uplandsoftware.com) or give us a call at (877-843-2900) to ask for help.

 == Changelog ==